AntonisGkortzis/fun-in-Athens/guide.md

 ![aForAthens](/media/aForAthens.jpg)

 An ideal place to enjoy your house special cocktails at night!
 On the top floor, there is an urban terrace which creates a beautiful and fun atmosphere with a stunning view over the Acropolis and Monastiraki Square.
-It is placed right in the city center and is easily accessible, as the metro station is 2 minutes away by walking.
+It is placed right in the city center and is easily accessible, as the metro station is 2 minutes away on foot.

 *All info retrieved from:* [TripAdvisor](https://www.tripadvisor.com.gr/Attraction_Review-g189400-d2665318-Reviews-A_for_Athens_Cocktail_Bar-Athens_Attica.html)